 As the war on curbing OUDs continue with rising momentum, it is also essential to take a step back and see if we are simply missing something.
-With all our efforts in overdose reversal and MATs we may be leaving out an important area which was most important in the progress we have made saving lives from cigarettes.
+With all our efforts in overdose reversal and MATs, we may be leaving out an important area that was most important in the progress we have made saving lives from cigarettes.

 This article, the third installment of the series, discusses in much detail the dire need to curb early initiation of substance use in the young population and to manage opioid prescribing.
 Both efforts can be implemented in ways that do not hamper the wellbeing of cancer and other pain patients in desperate need of pain medications.